busy-beaver-dev/busy-beaver/CONTRIBUTING.md

 ## Adding New Integration

-Provide detailed instructions on how to set up the integration so we can roll the feature out to the production instance of Busy-Beaver with correct credentials.
+Provide detailed instructions on how to set up the integration so we can roll the feature out to the production instance of Busy Beaver with correct credentials.

 ## Miscellaneous